alexandersolovyov/arduino-makefile/README.md

     - press `<Ctrl-a> ?` to show list of all available commands.
 - **make upload_monitor** will compile the project (if it wasn't compilled yet), upload firmware to the Arduino board and run port monitor.
+- **make bootloader** will erase all chip memories and write the proper bootloader for selected board.
+Default fuses for that arduino board also will be written.